 1. The Club at ConCan is a par-72, 18-hole, championship course the Hill Country’s Frio River region.
 Expect great course conditions and panoramic views from every fairway.

 2. Delaware Springs Golf Course is a municipal course in Burnet with a combination of sand traps and water hazards to challenge golfers, plus a spring-fed creek that meanders through the course.

 3. For challenging play with a side of Hill Country luxury, the choice is often the Hill Country Golf Club on the grounds of the Hyatt Regency Hill Country Resort and Spa.
 The championship course offers 27 holes with dramatic topography and views, and was named a “Top 10 Course You Can Play” by Golf Magazine, one of the “Best Places to Play” by Golf Digest, and a “Texas Leading Golf Resort by World Travel awards.

-4. La Cantera Golf Club is another renowned course, having been named one of the “Best Courses You Can Play” by GOLFWEEK 2015 and the #2 (PALMER) BEST COURSES IN TEXAS GOLF ADVISORs.
+4. La Cantera Golf Club is another renowned course, having been named one of the “Best Courses You Can Play” by Golfweek and the #2 Best Course in Texas by Golf Advisors.
 With 36 holes of championship golf spread over two courses—the Resort Course, designed by Jay Morrish and Tom Weiskopf and the home of the PGA’s Texas Open, and the Palmer Course, built in 2001, designed by Arnold Palmer—and breathtaking Hill Country views, it’s a favorite spot to stay and play.

 5. Lady Bird Johnson Golf Course in Fredericksburg was renovated in 2012 and is considered one of the best municipal courses in Texas; The Par 71 course has been named a “Top-5 play” course by Golf Advisor raters.